Recent graduate spotlight

 Schulich alumni Carl Wei gets down to business

 Wei applied for the internship.
-“It wasn't really specified,” he says, not exactly sure of many details other than that the project was being run on campus out of the University of Calgary’s Physics and Astronomy Department.
+“It wasn't really specified,” he says, not sure at the time about many details other than that the project was being run on campus out of the University of Calgary’s Physics and Astronomy Department.

 Everything went well and he was offered the job.
-Once he filled out all the paperwork and cleared all the security stuff, he was told: “Hey, you’re building parts of satellites for the CSA.”
-So he built power and control systems for a satellite instrument for the Canadian Space Agency over the next several months.
-“Then eventually NASA said they wanted to fund us and develop the project even more,” says Wei, who spent a total of 20 months interning on the project.
+Once he filled out all the paperwork and cleared all the security stuff, he was told, “Hey, you’re building parts of satellites for the CSA.”
+He built power and control systems for a satellite instrument for the Canadian Space Agency over the next several months.
+“Then eventually NASA said it wanted to fund us and develop the project even more,” says Wei, who spent a total of 20 months as an intern on the project.

-But as Calgary-raised Wei looked ahead to graduation in December 2017, he started thinking about what he wanted to do when school – and the internship – was done.
-“I went out and really started networking; I made new friends, I tried to get people to introduce me to other people,” he says.
+As Calgary-raised Wei looked ahead to graduation in December 2017, he started thinking about what he wanted to do when school – and the internship – was done.
+“I went out and really started networking; I made new friends and I tried to get people to introduce me to other people,” he says.
 “Eventually, someone said ‘Hey, have a beer with this person.’
 I did, and then we talked more.
-And then they helped prep me for an application to Deloitte, and that’s how I got the job.”
+They helped prepare me for an application to Deloitte, and that’s how I got the job.”

 Wei started as a business technology analyst in the technology stream at Deloitte Canada in February.
 Soon, another interesting opportunity came up at Deloitte dealing with asset repair strategies for an oil and gas refinery in Ohio.
-“We try to categorize equipment by their failure rate and impact, and then set up proactive strategies to react to downtime,” he says.
+“We categorize equipment by their failure rate and impact, and then set up proactive strategies to react to downtime,” he says.
 “Some of the engineering terms and the engineering mindset still applies.
-I was brought on as a resource to discuss electrical components in the refinery such as motors,” he says.
+I was brought on as a resource to discuss electrical components in the refinery, such as motors,” he says.
 “A lot of the things we’re talking about are very technical.”
-Wei is still an EIT, an engineer in training, working toward his P.Eng designation with the Association of Professional Engineers and Geoscientists of Alberta.
+Wei is still an engineer in training, working toward his P.Eng. designation with the Association of Professional Engineers and Geoscientists of Alberta.

-“I wanted something fast-paced, and to try out the business side,” says Wei, who spends five days a week in Ohio, before flying home to Calgary for two days.
+“I wanted something fast-paced and to try out the business side,” says Wei, who spends five days a week in Ohio and flies home to Calgary for two days.

 “I am really focused on work-life balance right now,” he says.
-“When I’m back in Calgary, I need time to get prepped for the week ahead – and also I need time to see friends for a brunch, a lunch or dinner out, and then parties.”
+“When I’m back in Calgary, I need time to get prepped for the week ahead and also to see friends for a brunch, lunch or dinner out, and then parties.”

-When he started his engineering degree, Wei could never have imagined this job is where he’d end up – and that he’d be thrilled to have it.
-Or that an unexpected internship with the CSA and NASA would help him land it.
+When he started his engineering degree, Wei could never have imagined his job is where he’d end up – and that he’d be thrilled to have it.
+Or, that an unexpected internship with the CSA and NASA would help him land it.
 “Having that on my resume really helped,” he says.
 “Yeah, I think it definitely set me up for this job.”

 Being an engineer sets you apart – it sets you up to have meaningful conversations, and draw on significant experiences, and solve problems.